sdole/tvarit-maven/README.md

 ##Features
 Using Tvarit developers can deploy a war file in [wildfly](http://wildfly.org/) standalone mode or in a clustered domain mode.
 Please see [feature files](https://github.com/sdole/tvarit-maven/blob/master/tvarit-maven-plugin/StandaloneMode.feature) for a BDD style description of what Tvarit does.

+##Main components of Tvarit
+###VPC and related AWS resources
+Tvarit deploys a wildfly server on EC2 instance and makes it available to the world.
+For this, it creates a VPC, security groups, subnet, internet gateway, EC2 instances, IP address and other AWS resources.
+###Stacks and Layers
+Stacks and Layers are AWS Opsworks resources within which EC2 instances are started.
+###Chef recipes
+Tvarit uses recipes from the opscode market place as well as a wrapper recipe of its own that is hosted on github.

 ##How to contribute
 ###Initial setup
 Tools required: